nealey/hdjd/README.md

 Thanks to the Mixxx project for connecting me with Guillemot, and for providing something interesting to use this driver ;-)

-JosepMaJAZ contributed support for 4-Mx, and found a bug having to do with controller messages not getting read.
-This greatly improved stability.
+Thanks to JosepMaJAZ for many stability improvements, code cleanup, better error checking, and testing against the 4-Mx.

 Contact Me